lbliii/emdashCSS/content/stacks/_index.md

 weight: 2
 ---

-A stack is basically a container that utilizes **flexbox** to flow vertically (`flex-flow: column wrap;`).
+A stack is basically a container that utilizes **flexbox** to flow vertically.
 It can be used to quickly create simple stacked structures like text layouts and link directories.

 ## Generic Stacks